milaboratory/mixcr/doc/export.rst

     2:61:107:107:118:::::::::::::,:::::::::103:112:120:147:181:208:238:239:

-Even if there are no anchor points in either of parts:
+Even if there are no anchor points in one of the parts:

 ::